Easy Addictive Tomato Chutney Recipe For Canning or Freezing

-This recipe for sweet and spicy tomato chutney is hands-down everyone's favorite condiment on any meat, vegetables, and more (like dipping fries!).
-It's the first thing on my list to make enough of when tomatoes are in season - we NEVER want to run out of this tomato chutney!
+This recipe for sweet and spicy tomato chutney is hands-down everyone’s favorite condiment on meat, vegetables, sandwiches, and more (like dipping fries!).
+It’s the first thing on my list to make a year’s worth of when tomatoes are in season – we NEVER want to run out of this tomato chutney!
+Choose from the classic recipe or the lower-sugar version (that may be even better).

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.